Impact-Forge/BattleSpaceGDD/docs/dev/elevator-pitches.md

 ---

-At Impact Studios we are developing a large-scale open world, multiplayer, strategic shooter game called "BattleSpace".
+At Impact Forge we are developing a large-scale open world, multiplayer, strategic shooter game called "BattleSpace".
 A first-person/ 3rd person simi-tactical military shooter that is economy based.
 Players will have to dominate the enemy on different terrain from 7.6 kilometers up to 450 square kilometer maps of current conflict areas.

 "Battlespace" is a multi-faceted military game that combines land, sea, and air combat.
 In order to emerge victorious in the game, a faction must incapacitate the adversary's capacity to generate military personnel and carry out combat operations.
 This objective is accomplished through the complete annihilation of all facilities responsible for production.